-I have read somewhere that it can help reduce picky eating, but I know each child is different and I don’t think there is a cut and dry for that.
+I have read somewhere that letting babies have autonomy with solids can help reduce picky eating, but I know each child is different and I don’t think there is a cut-and-dry for that.

 I feel confident with the nanny feeding her as well, so I knew this plan could work for us.

 Once I became more comfortable with gagging (around 7 months), I became so much more relaxed about baby led weaning and the eating experience.